paploo/sliderule_tester/README.txt

 http://www.paploo.net

+REQUIREMENTS:
+Ruby 1.9.1 is required for this software to function.

 OVERVIEW:
 Sliderule Tester is a library and simple framework for a command line slide rule problem practicing program.
 It endeavors to give randomly generated problems